rkabani19/mini-js-apps/README.md

 # mini-js-apps
-A compilation of small javascript applications
+A compilation of small javascript applications.

+Part of Udemy's Web Developer Bootcamp.